Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Dynamic Priors in Bayesian Optimization

-To safeguard against misleading priors, potentially slowing down \tool, we propose a mechanism to reject priors based on their feasibility to yield improvements given the surrogate model $\surrogate$ and an acquisition function $\alpha$.
-For an overview of how the safeguard is embedded in \tool's candidate selection routine, please refer to \cref{fig:example-prior-af}.
-Specifically, we assess the promisingness of a prior $\prior^{(m)}$ by comparing the potential of the suggested region against the region around the best configuration found previously, that is, the current incumbent.
+To safeguard against misleading priors, which are known to slow down optimization processes \citep{hvarfner-iclr22a, mallik-neurips23a, seng-automlconf25a}, we propose a mechanism to detect and, if necessary, reject poor priors.
+To this end, we utilize the surrogate model $\surrogate$ and an acquisition function $\xi:\confs \to \mathbb{R}$. $\xi$ can but need not be the same as $\alpha$.
+For an overview of how the safeguard is embedded in \tool's candidate selection routine, we refer to \cref{fig:example-prior-af}.

+Specifically, we assess the promise of a prior $\prior^{(m)}$ by comparing the potential of the suggested region with that of the region around the best found configuration, the current incumbent $\inc$.

-Sampling a number of candidate configurations from normal distributions centered around the incumbent and the prior (denoted by $ \mathcal{N}_{\inc}$ and $\mathcal{N}_{\prior^{(m)}}$, respectively), we compare the expected acquisition function values of both samples based on the surrogate model $\surrogate$.
+The potential of regions is assessed by sampling a number of configurations according to the provided prior $\prior^{(m)}$, as well as a normal distribution around the current incumbent $\inc$.
+These distributions are denoted by $\mathcal{F}_{\prior^{(m)}}$ and $\mathcal{N}_{\inc}$, respectively.
+We then compare both samples based on $\xi$ and $\surrogate$.
 We accept the prior if and only if the quality of the prior exceeds the quality of the incumbent area by a given threshold $\tau$:

-The higher $\tau$ is set, the fewer priors are accepted by \tool, but also the more misleading priors can be removed from consideration.
-Setting $\tau$ to a lower value lets $\tool$ embrace user-provided priors more often, while making it more prone to misleading priors.
+Higher values of $\tau$ reject more priors, filtering out misleading ones at the cost of discarding helpful ones; lower values embrace user priors more readily but admit misleading ones more easily.

-In practice, if the acquisition function lives in the space of loss values, e.g., EI or Lower Confidence Bound (LCB) \citep{snoek-nips12a}, we recommend setting $\tau$ with respect to the user's beliefs on the remaining optimization potential $\inc - \confopt$.
-In summary, this approach ensures that optimization resources are not wasted on poor suggestions, that is, regions which are already known to perform inferior to the incumbent region.
-We also expect that the prior rejection scheme would be used to warn against priors, but users would have the chance to overrule their rejection.
-For a sensitivity analysis on $\tau$, we refer to \cref{apx:priors:prior_rejection}.
+In practice, $\tau$ should be chosen with respect to the acquisition function $\xi$, e.g., for Lower Confidence Bound (LCB) or EI \citep{snoek-nips12a} in the space of loss values.
+Since we want to reject priors based on their potential, we recommend utilizing LCB and setting $\tau$ with respect to the user's beliefs on the remaining optimization potential $f({\inc}) - f({\confopt})$.
+We further suggest using the prior rejection to warn against priors, thus allowing users to overrule the mechanism, which further fosters a human-in-the-loop optimization workflow.
+For implementation details, a sensitivity analysis of $\tau$, refer to \cref{sec:results:reject}, and \cref{app:further-results:rejection_ablation}, respectively.